-- Provide ongoing support to the Country/Region, County or Division by giving advice and answering specific queries, often by email. - Demonstrate a working knowledge of and enthusiasm for your specialism. - Become an expert in your specialism, use your knowledge to solve problems and promote the advantages of your area of the guiding programme. - Attend level-specific meetings and events as appropriate. - Administer any applicable training or qualifications in your area of responsibility. - Keep up to date with new resources and programme initiatives, and use and cascade information as appropriate, communicating to all relevant stakeholders. - Complete relevant training for the role and ensure the wider team's skills are up to date. - Manage a local budget, liaising with the level Treasurer and Commissioner as necessary. - Act as main point of contact for media enquiries in your Country/Region. - Act as main point of contact for PR, marketing, digital advocacy and fundraising support and advice in the Country/Region. - Promote and protect Girlguiding's external reputation, escalating potential crisis situations to the national PR Team. - Act as main point of contact for the national PR Team and Country/Region communications team. - Support and advise Communications and PR Coordinators.
+- Provide ongoing support to the Country/Region, County or Division by giving advice and answering specific queries, often by email. - Demonstrate a working knowledge of and enthusiasm for your specialism. - Become an expert in your specialism, use your knowledge to solve problems and promote the advantages of your area of the guiding programme. - Support Leaders to provide a safe girl-only space where girls and young women can discover their full potential through all areas of the programme. - Attend level-specific meetings and events as appropriate. - Administer any applicable training or qualifications in your area of responsibility. - Keep up to date with new resources and programme initiatives, and use and cascade information as appropriate, communicating to all relevant stakeholders. - Complete relevant training for the role and ensure the wider team's skills are up to date. - Manage a local budget, liaising with the level Treasurer and Commissioner as necessary. - Advise Commissioners and Leaders on planned activities, including residential opportunities, through the Residential Event Notification (REN) process as appropriate.